Haiti

 Empowering dreams and changing futures...

 Carline participated in the Pathway to a Better Life Graduation Program and worked hard to achieve her goals.
-With the support of her case manager, she learned important life skills such as budgeting, which allowed her to save for the future.
+With the support of her case manager, she learned critical life skills such as budgeting, which allowed her to save for the future.

 Will you join us in helping more people like Carline build better lives for themselves and their families?